Genetic mutations can be divided into two main categories: germline and somatic.

-The different types of genetic mutations - germline versus somatic and their relationship with heredity
+The different types of genetic mutations

 Genetic mutations can be divided into two main categories: germline and somatic.
-Germline mutations are those that occur in the reproductive cells, such as sperm or egg cells, and are passed onto offspring.
+Germline mutations are those that occur in the reproductive cells, such as sperm or egg cells, and are passed on to offspring.
 Somatic mutations occur in other body cells and are not inherited by future generations.

-It is estimated that around 100-200 new genetic variants arise each generation due to random mutation events – most of which have no significant impact on an organism’s fitness but some of which may confer beneficial traits such as increased resistance to certain diseases or environmental conditions.
-These advantageous variations form the basis for natural selection and evolution over time as organisms with more favorable traits survive better than those without them – thus ensuring species survival despite changing environments and pathogens over time.
+Some (though by no means all) of these may confer beneficial traits such as increased resistance to certain diseases or environmental conditions.
+These advantageous variations form the basis for natural selection and evolution over time as organisms with more favorable traits survive better than those without them.

-The causes of mutations in DNA - point mutations, deletions and insertions and possible consequences
+The causes of mutations in DNA

 Mutations in DNA can be caused by a variety of factors, including exposure to radiation or certain chemicals, errors during replication and even spontaneous changes.
 Point mutations are the most common type of mutation and involve a single base pair being changed, resulting in an altered gene sequence.
 Deletions occur when one or more nucleotides are removed from the DNA strand while insertions add extra nucleotides into the sequence.

-Chromosomal abnormalities - types and consequences
+Chromosomal abnormalities

 Down syndrome is one of the most common chromosomal disorders caused by an extra copy of chromosome 21.
 It affects around 1 in 700 live births worldwide and is associated with physical features such as low muscle tone, short stature and upward slanting eyes as well as intellectual disabilities.
 Other examples include Turner Syndrome which occurs when a female has only one X chromosome instead of two; Klinefelter Syndrome which involves an extra X chromosome in males; and Patau Syndrome which results from having three copies of chromosome 13 instead of two.